kairosity/mp4-lionize/README.md

 - Admin can upload their own files, therefore opening up a long list of potential security vulnerabilities.
 While Django has some pretty good security protection, as part of further development I would look to expand upon that protection with features that specifically target uploaded files.

-- The lack of a CSP is something of a vulnerability and as testamount to its impact, it is the reason thr application scores somewhat poorly using Mozilla's secruity testing (outlined further in testing.md).
+- The lack of a CSP is something of a vulnerability and as testament to its impact, it is the reason the application scores somewhat poorly using Mozilla's secruity testing (outlined further in testing.md).
 It will have to be implemented at a later date.

 #### back to [contents](#table-of-contents)